 The most commonly used nuclei are gas microbubbles (MBs), originally used as contrast agents in diagnostic imaging.
 They are typically 1-2 micrometers in diameter and contain a core of a high-molecular-weight gas with low aqueous solubility in the surrounding medium.
-The core is surrounded by a protective lipid, protein or polymer shell, most commonly consisting of bioinspired phospholipids54.
+The core is surrounded by a protective lipid, protein or polymer shell, most commonly consisting of phospholipids54.
 When exposed to a US field, the compressibility of the MBs causes them to undergo volumetric oscillations, consequently producing strong acoustic scattering, which is the reason for MBs’ success as contrast agents.
 As above, these oscillations also lead to the aforementioned mechanical, thermal and chemical effects that can be harnessed in therapeutic applications.
 The coating of the MB also offers a mechanism for encapsulating drugs within the MB structure and for attaching drugs and/or targeting species to the MB surface.
 This facilitates the triggered release of drugs to reduce systemic toxicity 55.
-It has also recently been shown that material from the microbubble surface may be transferred to biological structures and enhance drug delivery, through so called “sonoprinting”56–58.
+It has also recently been shown that material from the MB surface may be transferred to biological structures and enhance drug delivery, through so called “sonoprinting”56–58.

 Monitoring of US-mediated cavitation activity can provide insights into the resultant biological effects both in vitro and in vivo, and potentially allow for tuning and optimization of these effects.
-The two most widely applied methods for monitoring cavitation activity are i) optical, using ultra high speed video microscopy, and which are generally not feasible in vivo; and ii) acoustic, which record the re-radiated sound fields produced by oscillating and/or collapsing bubbles.
+The two most widely applied methods for monitoring cavitation activity are i) optical methods, using ultra high speed video microscopy, which are generally not feasible in vivo; and ii) acoustic methods, which record the re-radiated sound fields produced by oscillating and/or collapsing bubbles.
 Both the amplitude and frequency components of the acoustic signal contain information on bubble behavior.
 Low concentrations of bubbles at low incident US amplitudes have been shown to produce predominantly harmonic emissions (integer multiples of the driving frequency)59.
-As driving pressures increase, the bubble emission spectrum may also contain fractional components known as subharmonics and ultraharmonics60 that indicate stronger nonlinear behavior, as well as broadband noise indicative of inertial cavitation.
+As driving pressures increase, the bubble emission spectrum may also contain fractional components known as subharmonics and ultraharmonics60 that indicate stronger nonlinear behavior, as well as broadband noise which is indicative of inertial cavitation.
 Integer harmonics are a primary indicator of bubble oscillation but can also be caused by non-linearities anywhere in an experimental system, e.g. due to non-linear propagation.
 By contrast, fractional harmonics and broadband noise are very strongly correlated with bubble dynamics.

 The relationship between bubble behavior and the detected acoustic emissions may be complicated by factors including the incident US field, the nucleation environment and characteristics of the detection pathway60.
 Nevertheless, important information about bubble behavior and their interactions with cells can be gained by discerning trends in frequency and energy in the acoustic spectrum.
 These can also provide valuable information to form the basis for clinical treatment monitoring techniques.
 To fully exploit this information, the development of robust, translatable and reproducible experimental methods is required.